 The Schoharie Central School District campus is located on State Route 30, south of I-88, near the village of Schoharie.

-The main district building features an interconnected elementary, junior/senior high school and central administrative office.
-The elementary school includes pre-K through 6th grades; the high school grades 7 through 12, and the administrative office the superintendent, business office and related staff.
-A separate transportation building and variety of athletic fields and facilities round out the campus.
+The main district building features an interconnected elementary, jr./sr. high school and central administrative office.
+The elementary school includes pre-K through 5th grades; the jr./sr. high school has grades 6 through 12; and the administrative office includes the superintendent’s office, business office and related staff.
+A separate transportation building and a variety of athletic fields and facilities round out the campus.